 Strawberries and asparagus are natural companions.
 Both are early spring crops that will begin to produce after your last frost date.
 They root on different levels to maximize the nutrient return in your garden.
 Both should be mulched to keep down weeds and to maximize yields.

 Strawberries usually have a 4-year life span, but the plants runner, self-planting new strawberry plants in the same area for years.
 To prolong the lifespan of your asparagus-strawberry garden, you’ll want to pick varieties of strawberries that runner and manage the runners to keep them within the rows.
-Consider this before you plant your strawberry-asparagus bed for best results.
+When you’re considering how to grow strawberries and asparagus for best results, chose self propagating varieties.
 I prefer midseason strawberry varieties for this application because they will give you a long harvest season but also give you runners to maintain the bed.
 Everbearing strawberries have a shorter lifespan and don’t produce a runner in the same way.

 Some modern gardening methods recommend planting asparagus just 6 inches deep, but if you are going to companion plant with strawberries, plant your asparagus at least 12 inches deep, and plant your strawberries 4 to 6 inches deep.
 In this way, they will draw nutrients from different levels of the garden bed.

 Pick your varieties

 While you can grow asparagus from seed, you will have a more productive patch if you begin with 1-year-old or 2-year-old crowns and choose an all-male variety.
 Asparagus plants are either male or female.
 The male plants produce more spears than female plants.
 The female plants spend their energy in seed production, which curtails their spear yield the following spring.
 By choosing an all-male variety, you will have bigger harvests each spring.

 Garden preparation and yields

 To prepare the area, remove all the weeds.
 Rototill the area or prepare it with a broad fork to loosen the soil.
 Add 4 inches of finished compost, 1 gallon of bone meal, and about a 1-gallon bucket of wood ashes.
 Fully incorporate these amendments into the bed.
 The initial planting time is your chance to amend the soil for long term harvests.

 Planting your bed